Sauerland-Express: Services

 The service runs between Hagen and Kassel-Wilhelmshöhe every two hours and between Warburg and Hagen additional services produce an hourly service.
 The services to and from Kassel use electric multiple units of class 612 (RegioSwinger) while those on the cycle turning back at Warburg use class 628.4 sets.
 On Fridays and Sundays, some special services run to Willingen.
 The Fröndenberg–Bestwig section is also supplemented with an hourly service of the RE 57 (the Dortmund-Sauerland-Express), which continues to Winterberg.

-On the section between Warburg and Kassel, the RE 17 has only stopped in Hofgeismar since the timetable change on 15 December 2013, which also omitted a stop at Kassel Hauptbahnhof.
+Until the timetable change in December 2023, some train pairs ran to Kassel-Wilhelmshöhe.
+On the section between Warburg and Kassel, the RE 17 alternated with the Rhein-Hellweg-Express (RE 11) On the section between Warburg and Kassel, the RE 17 has only stopped in Hofgeismar since the timetable change on 15 December 2013, which also omitted a stop at Kassel Hauptbahnhof.
 This shortened the journey time to and from Kassel-Wilhelmshöhe by up to 13 minutes.

 Rollingstock

 Earlier the RE 17 was operated with Class 218 locomotives hauling three to six Silberling carriages together with class 624 diesel multiple units.
 The Warburg cycles were changed in the mid-1990s to class 628.4 DMUs.
 From the beginning of the 21st century, the locomotive-hauled trains on the Kassel cycles were replaced by class 612 (RegioSwinger) DMUs.
 Individual services to Willingen were operated with trains hauled by class 218 locomotives until 2006.
-Since December 2016, class 644 sets have been used alongside the class 612 sets.
+From December 2016, class 644 sets were used alongside the class 612 sets.
+Class 633 diesel multiple units now run here.